 Hamilton signed on with early aviator Glenn Curtiss as part of Curtiss’ stunt-flying show, and he leased a plane from Curtiss.
 The two parted ways over a dispute over the lease payments on the plane and how big a share of his winnings Hamilton should pay Curtiss.

 Hamilton replaced the Curtiss with his own custom-made plane, a 110-horsepower crate he called the Hamiltonian.
 He traveled from one end of the country to the other, sometimes joining in air shows and other times doing solo demonstrations.

 In 1909 and 1910, crowds were thrilled by the air shows, but very quickly the novelty of watching a plane fly wore off.
 The aviators had to add spice to their shows, and Hamilton proved masterful.
 He would push his plane high into the air and then, giving the appearance that his engine had cut out.
 The he dove toward the ground while the crowds shrieked.

 Then, with polished timing, he would pull the craft out of the dive to everyone’s relief.
 At least, that’s what was supposed to happen.
 On occasion, Hamilton would miscalculate or his engine would fail during a show, and his plane would land in a heap.

 Crashes were not the brutal and explosive events of modern times, but they were no picnic.
 The pilot was often battered by pieces of the plane’s fuselage, scalded by radiator fluid or just smashed into the ground.

 Still, the daring aviators, known as ‘Bird men,’ were the stars of their day.
 Hamilton was branded “The Crazy Man of the Air” for his fearless flying, which once landed him in a lake in Washington state in front of an awestruck crowd.

-He received a hero’s welcome in 1910 when her returned to New Britain, Conn.
+He received a hero’s welcome in 1910 when he returned to New Britain, Conn.
 There he gave New Englanders their first demonstration of an airplane.

-In total, Hamilton earned a quarter of a million dollars with his stunt flying by the end of 1913, but he kept very little of it and in January of 1914, the inevitable happened.
+In total, Hamilton earned a quarter of a million dollars with his stunt flying by the end of 1913, but he kept very little of it.
+In January of 1914, the inevitable happened.
 Charles K. Hamilton died.
 Not in an airplane, but from tuberculosis.